What Is Somatic Healing? (and why it might be the missing piece on your self-healing journey)

 Beyond Labels: Reclaiming Your Humanity

-After nearly two decades working in mental health, I’ve seen how quickly people internalise diagnostic labels like anxiety, depression, disorder until they begin to believe that these terms define who they are.
+After nearly two decades working in substance misuse and mental health, I’ve seen how quickly people internalise diagnostic labels like anxiety, depression, disorder until they begin to believe that these terms define who they are.
 While diagnosis can provide a sense of clarity or validation, it can also create a fixed identity that leaves little room for hope or change.

 What we often call “mental health issues” are, in many cases, the nervous system’s attempts to adapt to a world that did not feel safe.
 These are not personal failings but are survival strategies.
 Anxiety is vigilance.
 Depression is the body shutting down to conserve energy.
 Disconnection is self-protection.